bcm-uga/SSMPG2017/README.md

 The ranking of the teams will be based on the [G score](https://en.wikipedia.org/wiki/F1_score#G-measure).
 The G score varies from 0 (minimum score) to 1 (maximum score).

 The G score depends on the false discovery rate (FDR), which is the percentage of false positive markers (or regions) in the submitted list, and of the power, which is the percentage of markers (or regions) involved in adaptation, which are found in the submitted list.
-Two G scores will be computed for each submission; one marker-based score evaluates whether submitted markers are correct and one region-based score evaluates whether submitted markers falls in correct 100 bp regions.
+Two G scores will be computed for each submission; one marker-based score evaluates whether submitted markers are correct and one region-based score evaluates whether submitted markers fall in correct 100 bp regions.

 The mathematical definition of the G score is